Click on the pink tape measure to see the report!

 Why it's a great idea:

+The project will capture the stories of an aging population whose stories have not been recorded.
+It will put facts to key landmarks that are visible in Bloxwich but very few know the stories behind them.
+It will provide historical heritage and facts to a timeline that would otherwise be lost.
+It will build community engagement within Bloxwich, which currently appears to lack a focal point for community development.
+Develop a local site which will provide a hub for community engagement.
 Local people will share their stories and this will empower others to engage in local activities providing a vehicle for long term sustainability, woven into the fabric of a local Coffeeshop, which provides community engagement in an informal manner to combat, depression, social isolation and loneliness.
 The project will link into Walsall's Historical archives, its Heritage strategy and its wider agenda of Social prescribing across the NHS, whilst providing a voice for a wider ethnic and community.

 Steps to get it done:

 The project will have many aspects which crosses over many different local agenda's.
 Its potential recruitment of young people to act as interviewers, will provide an inter generational aspect to the project, whilst also supporting young people into gaining key transferable skills and wider links to an older community.
 The project will provide a platform for a project which will engage many diverse cultures whose stories surrounding Bloxwich and its development as a major town would otherwise be lost.
 Its historical significance since its notorious mention in the doomsday book has many tales which need to be captured in order to understand its place within the history archives of Walsall and the Black Country.
 The people of Bloxwich have demonstrated in early research the desire to place on record their lives and their experience of growing up during the War, but also in watching a town develop from a market town into a place of expansion and wider impact, creatively and politically.